Tensor categories for vertex operator superalgebra extensions: Introduction

 As mentioned above, the notion of vertex tensor category incorporating the considerations above was first formulated by Huang and Lepowsky in \cite{HL-VTC}.
 In \cite{HL-tensor1,HL-tensor2,HL-tensor3, H-tensor4} they showed how to endow the module categories of ``rational'' vertex operator algebras with such structure.
 Their results embrace many well-known examples, for example \VOAs{} based on affine Lie algebras at positive integral levels \cite{HL-tensorAffine}, Virasoro minimal models \cite{H-Virasoro}, lattice vertex operator algebras, and the moonshine module $V^\natural$.
 Using vertex tensor category structure, Huang solved the two major important problems we have mentioned above: determination of the modularity of these categories and the Verlinde conjecture.

-Going beyond rationality, vertex tensor category structures for \VOAs{} in logarithmic conformal field theory have been constructed in \cite{HLZ1}-\cite{HLZ8}, subject to certain conditions, in particular existence of the logarithmic operator product expansion.
+Going beyond rationality, vertex tensor categories for \VOAs{} in logarithmic conformal field theory have been constructed in \cite{HLZ1}-\cite{HLZ8}, subject to certain conditions, in particular existence of the logarithmic operator product expansion.
 In this case, the action of $L(0)$ on modules need not be semisimple, and correspondingly, intertwining operators may have logarithmic terms.
 Huang has shown in \cite{H-cofin} that the full category of (grading-restricted, generalized) modules for a $C_2$-cofinite \VOA{} satisfies the conditions of \cite{HLZ1}-\cite{HLZ8} for the existence of vertex tensor category structure (actually, the conditions on the vertex operator algebra needed in \cite{H-cofin} are somewhat more relaxed than $C_2$-cofiniteness, but this is sufficient).
-However, there remain many interesting \VOAs{} for which it is as yet unknown if natural representation categories can be given vertex tensor structure.
-Examples include the category of $C_1$-cofinite modules for the so-called singlet \VOA{} (see Section 6 of \cite{CMR}) and module categories for affine Lie algebras at admissible levels.
+However, there are many interesting \VOAs{} for which it is unknown whether natural representation categories can be given vertex tensor structure.
+Examples include the $C_1$-cofinite module categories for singlet vertex operator algebras (see Section 6 of \cite{CMR}) and module categories for affine Lie algebras at admissible levels.
+(Since the first version of this paper was written, there has been progress on these two examples.
+For singlet algebras, rigid vertex tensor structure is now known on the subcategory of so-called ``atypical'' modules \cite{CMY}, though not yet on the full $C_1$-cofinite module category.
+For affine Lie algebras at admissible levels, vertex tensor structure is now known on the $C_1$-cofinite module category \cite{CHY}, and this category is rigid at least for simply-laced types \cite{Cr2}.
+There are also results for some affine vertex tensor categories at non-admissible levels \cite{CY}.
+However, it is still an open problem to construct vertex tensor categories that include non-$C_1$-cofinite modules for affine Lie algebras, such as relaxed highest-weight modules and their images under spectral flow.)

-We remark that the concept of vertex tensor category applies equally well to vertex operator superalgebras.
-Examples of vertex tensor categories in the superalgebra setting include minimal models for the $N=1$ superconformal algebra and unitary minimal models for the $N=2$ superconformal algebra \cite{HM1, HM2}.
+The concept of vertex tensor category applies equally well to vertex operator superalgebras.
+Vertex tensor categories for superalgebras include minimal models for the $N=1$ superconformal algebra and unitary minimal models for the $N=2$ superconformal algebra \cite{HM1, HM2}, as well as a non-semisimple example coming from the affine vertex operator superalgebra of $\mathfrak{gl}(1|1)$ \cite{CMY2}.